Robert J. Schneider

 "Did Tony ever go along to visit Kay in California?"

-"No. Tony only flew once in his life; when he and Maureen honeymooned in Bermuda.
+"No. Tony only flew twice in his life; when he and Maureen honeymooned in Bermuda.
 The return flight was horrible.
 Tony refused to get on a plane after that.
 Maureen loved to fly and Michael has flown since he was a baby."

 Lana reviewed her notepad, jotted down some words and thought for a moment.
 She looked up from her pad and said, "It's the summer of 1968.
 Kay is in Hollywood.
 Tony and Maureen are newlyweds.
 What happened next?"

 Eda sat back on the couch, took a breath and said, "I had met Vinny by then and we were dating seriously.
 Tony and Maureen seemed happy living in the old O'Day apartment in Greenpoint.
 Maureen announced in August that she was pregnant.
 Tony was ecstatic, Then Labor Day weekend came.
 My parents got a phone call from Tony's parents.
 They said that Tony had been arrested for armed robbery.
 It was all so confusing at the time but eventually we learned that Richie Russo and Vito Gerano, two of Tony's friends from Bensonhurst, robbed a warehouse down the docks near the Brooklyn Bridge.
 A guard was shot.
 Richie and Vito had gotten a truck from somewhere . . . probably stole it.
 They asked Tony to drive it for them so they could pick up some merchandise for a Coney Island store owner.
 Tony drives them down to the docks and waits in the cab for his buddies to load the goods.
 There was no Coney Island store owner.
 The idiots were stealing the stuff.
 Richie and Vito weren't the sharpest knives in the drawer.
 A security guard caught them.
 They panicked and shot the guard.
 Before Tony could do anything, his friends jumped back up into the cab of the truck and ordered Tony to drive away.
 Tony refused until they explained what had happened.
 Richie pulled the gun on Tony and forced him to drive.
 Within minutes they were stopped by cops.
-Richie threw the gun away and he and Vito jumped out and ran.
+Richie threw the gun away, after wiping off his prints, and he and Vito jumped out and ran.
 Cops caught them right away.
 Tony stayed behind the wheel and surrendered.
 The cops roughed them all up.
 Remember, this was 1968.
-Down at headquarters Tony tried to explain his side but no one was listening especially since Richie and Vito didn't back up Tony's story."
+Down at headquarters Tony tried to explain his side but no one was listening especially since Richie and Vito didn't back up his story."

 Lana asked, "Didn't Tony have a lawyer?"